Clare College, Cambridge

 Clare College is a constituent college of the University of Cambridge in Cambridge, England.
 The college was founded in 1326 as University Hall, making it the second-oldest surviving college of the University after Peterhouse.
 It was refounded in 1338 as Clare Hall by an endowment from Elizabeth de Clare, and took on its current name in 1856.
-Clare is famous for its chapel choir and for its gardens on the Backs (the rear of the colleges that overlook the River Cam).
+Clare is well-known for its chapel choir and for its gardens on the Backs (the rear of the colleges that overlook the River Cam).
 It is a registered charity.

 History

 The college was founded in 1326 by the university's chancellor, Richard Badew, and was originally named 'University Hall'.
 Providing maintenance for only two fellows, it soon hit financial hardship.
 In 1338, the college was refounded as 'Clare Hall' by an endowment from Elizabeth de Clare, a granddaughter of Edward I, which provided for twenty fellows and ten students.

 The college was known as Clare Hall until 1856, when it changed its name to 'Clare College'.
 (A new 'Clare Hall' was founded by Clare College as a postgraduate institution in 1966.)

 Women were accepted as undergraduates in 1972, one of the first three previously all-male colleges to do so.